jump-dev/Ipopt.jl/README.md

     make
     ```
     where `</full/path/somewhere>` is replaced as appropriate.
-3. Rename the files `/full/path/somewhere/lib/libcoinhsl.xxx` to
+3. Rename the files `/full/path/somewhere/lib/libcoinhsl.dylib` to
-    `/full/path/somewhere/lib/libhsl.xxx`, and place the library somewhere on
+    `/full/path/somewhere/lib/libhsl.dylib`, and place the library somewhere on
     your load path.
+    - Alternatively, start Julia with `export LD_LOAD_PATH=/full/path/somewhere/lib; julia`
 4. Set the option `set_optimizer_attribute(model, "linear_solver", "ma27")`

+#### Windows

+Currently untested.
+If you have instructions that work, please open an issue.